jhpyle/docassemble/_docs/installation.md

 # Setting up the SQL server

 `docassemble` uses a SQL database.
-These instructions assume you are using PostgreSQL.
+These instructions assume you are using [PostgreSQL].
 Set up the database by running the following commands.
 (You may wish to make changes to the database information in the [configuration] file first.
 Note that this file will need to be readable by the `postgres` user.)